kingssize19/4x4_Keypad_STM32_Register_Project/4x4_Keypad_Password_Example/ReadMe.md

+**Note : You can use the header and source files for UART and GPIO found under the 4x4_Keypad directory.**

 # Password Entry Application

 **This application allows password entry using a keypad and displays the password in the terminal.
 The user enters a 4-digit password, and each character is hidden by an asterisk (*).
 After entering the password, the user can press the # key to display the entered password.**